Reliability Testing Overview

 NASCENTechnology can contract with you for reliability testing on your current products.
 Our engineers develop test routines for specific end users in relevant environments for all designs.
 Tests are done using a combination of on-site equipment and our network of reliability testing partners.
 Our partners provide us with a rapid turnaround on testing using their specialized machines and capabilities.

 Standard Product Application Based Reliability Testing:

 Our staff is familiar with the reliability requirements, standards, and end-use applications of LTCC products within the high reliability markets we serve.
 Did you know there are often subtle differences from one application to another even within the same market?
 Our engineers can help you to assess a product’s performance within your application by providing on-hand reliability test reports.

 Custom Product Reliability Testing:

-If we design a custom product for you, your reliability requirements will be part of the conversation so that there is a true design for reliability consideration.
-Following that, we can perform the critical reliability testing for you or we can provide the product for your internal proprietary reliability testing purposes.
+If we design a custom product for you, your reliability requirements will be part of the conversation resulting in a true design for reliability consideration.
+Following that, we will perform the critical reliability testing for you or we can provide the product for your internal proprietary reliability testing purpose.

 Note: The above is simply a selection of commonly selected Reliability Tests regularly performed on new LTCC transformer designs.
 Customers with specialized applications and difficult environments often consult with us to determine the appropriate suite of tests to verify reliability in their specific end use.
 Additionally, some customers specify tests to be performed as part of a Lot Acceptance Test routine as part of an “up-screening” process to be done on Commercial Off-the-Shelf parts.